tendermint/tendermint/docs/rfc/rfc-002-ipc-ecosystem.md

    standard encrypted gRPC HTTP/2 stub as the transport.
 In this mode, the remote signer is the server and the consensus node is the client.

-TODO: It's not clear to me how meaningfully a remote signer is really isolated by this mechanism.
-The consensus node has to be on a shared network with the remote signer, so a compromise of the consensus node from the public network leaves the attacker able to communicate with the remote signer anyway.
-It does raise the bar by a constant factor -- now you also have to compromise the remote signer too -- but it's not actually isolated in the gRPC configuration.

 ### ABCI Transport